fred-gutierrez/fred-gutierrez/README.md

 **`Software Developer (Web Developer/Front-End Developer/Designer)`**

-Greetings!
+Hey there!
 I'm a passionate Software Developer on a mission to create and deliver technology-advancing projects and products that make a positive impact on our world.
 My expertise revolves around JavaScript, with a strong focus on React and TypeScript.

 Recently, I've been driving myself to learn more about back-end technologies, aiming to deliver fully working projects encompassing both front-end and back-end components.